 To learn more about your privacy rights please see:

 - If you are a resident of California, please see our "Additional Privacy Notice for California Consumers - CCPA Notice" in this document.

 - If you are in the European Economic Area ("EEA"), UK, CH, or RS (together, "EU+"), please see our "Additional Privacy Notice for EU+ End Users - GDPR Notice" in this document.

-Nevertheless, no matter what country You are from, we strive that every our user has the best possible protection of her Personal data.
+Nevertheless, no matter what country You are from, we strive that our users have the best possible protection of their Personal data.
 Please, see this document section "Data security".

 8) Cookie Notice